Having lived the cruising life aboard my small sailboat for several years, I now enjoy my life on land in Austin, TX.

 Another factor that may eventually weigh on you is the lack of room for your things.
-Even though Marie Condo has show how to live better with less, we humans are still acquisitive creatures and your boat may very well begin filling up with new treasures that you accumulate along the way.
-I know that my own boat certainly did and several "purges" were necessary along the way when in port.
+Even though Marie Condo has shown how to live better with less, we humans are still acquisitive creatures, and your boat may very well begin filling up with new treasures that you accumulate along the way.
+I know that my own boat certainly did, and several "purges" were necessary along the way when in port.

 It Is Definitely a Change

 There will be some things that you miss about your present life if you decide to give it all up and go cruising.
 You may miss your favorite foods, friends, family, your city and the changing of the seasons, among other things.
 Yet, for each of those things that you miss, there will be the rewards of new and different experiences.
 These rewards won't necessarily replace any of the things you miss, yet they will be rewarding nonetheless in their own ways.